 Higher levels of bad cholesterol, called LDL (a type of fat in your blood)

-Additional side effects have been reported in general use with sitagliptin, by itself and/or with other diabetes medicines:
+Additional side effects have been reported in general use with sitagliptin, by itself and/or wi

 - Kidney problems (sometimes requiring dialysis)